 If you have any questions on degree recognition or equivalence, please do not hesitate to contact the Admissions and Crediting Office for further help.

-You do not need to submit proof of language proficiency when you apply.
-It is your responsibility to ensure that your command of the language of instruction is sufficient to allow you to complete your studies successfully.
-Recommended level at the start of the study is at least C1 of the Common European Framework of Reference for Languages (CEFR).
+When you apply, you do not need to prove your knowledge of the language in which the programme is taught.
+It is your responsibility to ensure that you are suffeciently fluent in the required language to allow you to complete your studies successfully.
+Recommended level for you to begin your studies is at least C1 of the Common European Framework of Reference for Languages (CEFR).

 The degree programme starts in the autumn semester.
 Please apply online.
 The application fee is CHF 250.